 On November 15, 1963, just one week before his assassination, President John F. Kennedy opened the 11 miles of the Delaware Turnpike and the 47 miles of the Northeast Expressway (later renamed the John F. Kennedy Memorial Highway) at the Delaware-Maryland border.
 The border, more popularly known as the Mason-Dixon line, also celebrated its bicentennial that day.
 In addition to President Kennedy, Robert Moses presided over the opening of I-95 in Delaware and Maryland.
 The Delaware Turnpike, the second controlled-access highway to open in Delaware, was completed at a cost of $30 million.

 When the Delaware Turnpike opened, its exit numbering system continued that of the Northeast Expressway from Maryland.
 This changed in 1973, when the present exit numbering system along I-95 in Delaware was implemented.
-However, EXIT 2, which was to have been used for the Pike Creek Freeway (US 301), was never constructed.
+However, EXIT 2, which was to have been used for the proposed Pike Creek Freeway (US 301), was never built.

 Over the years, the Delaware State Highway Department, and later, the Delaware Department of Transportation (DelDOT) made improvements to the original four-lane turnpike.
 Between 1968 and 1972, the turnpike was widened to six lanes, a project that was funded by turnpike tolls.
 Around this time, interchange tolls also financed the reconstruction of EXIT 1 (DE 896), EXIT 3 (DE 273) and EXIT 4 (DE 1 / DE 7 / DE 58).

-During the early 1980's, DelDOT built a fourth travel lane in each direction from EXIT 1 to EXIT 5 (I-95 / I-295 / I-495 / DE 141) in New Castle.
-During the 1990's, DelDOT resurfaced the 11-mile-long toll section.
+In the early 1980s, DelDOT built a fourth travel lane in each direction from EXIT 1 to EXIT 5 (I-95 / I-295 / I-495 / DE 141) in New Castle.
+In the following decade, DelDOT resurfaced the 11-mile-long toll section.

 OVERVIEW OF THE TOLL SYSTEM: The Delaware Turnpike opened with a ten-cent toll at the Newark barrier toll plaza, and five-cent tolls were collected at interchanges.
 In 1970, a failed one-month experiment used the honor system: drivers who lacked exact change for the automated toll machines were to mail tolls in preaddressed envelopes that were dispensed at the machines.
 The interchange tolls were removed in 1976, but evidence of the former tolls remains: ramps widen and straighten out in the area of the former tollbooths.
 In 1998, the Delaware Department of Transportation (DelDOT) expanded the Newark barrier toll plaza, adding lanes for the EZ-Pass interregional toll system.

-In the mid-2000's, Governor Ruth Ann Minner and DelDOT suggested public-private partnerships, including leasing the Delaware Turnpike, DE 1 Turnpike, and proposed US 301 Turnpike to private firms, to address DelDOT's budget shortfalls.
+In the mid-2000s, Governor Ruth Ann Minner and DelDOT suggested public-private partnerships, including leasing the Delaware Turnpike, DE 1 Turnpike, and proposed US 301 Turnpike to private firms, to address DelDOT's budget shortfalls.
 Under such an arrangement, the state would receive a lump-sum payment while the private firms would collect tolls and maintain the highways.

 LOCAL AND EXPRESS SEPARATION PLANNED?
 Original plans called for a dual-dual configuration, similar to that found on the New Jersey Turnpike (I-95), to be constructed at a later date.
 Although since abandoned, the following vestiges of this plan remain: